 Despite being an awkward journey by public transport, Kolkata’s lovely 109-hectare Botanical Gardens makes for a great place to escape from the city’s frazzling sounds and smells.
 Founded in 1786, the gardens – home to more than 12,000 plant species – played an important role in cultivating tea bushes smuggled in from China by the British, long before the drink became a household commodity.
 Today, there’s a cactus house, palm collection, river-overlook and a boating lake with splendid Giant Amazon Lily pads.

-The most touted attraction is the 250-year-old ‘world’s largest banyan tree’.
-That’s a little misleading: the central trunk rotted away in the 1920s, leaving an array of cross-branches and linked aerial roots so it looks more like a copse than a single tree.
-The banyan is five minutes' walk from the park’s Bicentenary Gate on bus route 55A, or 25 minutes’ walk from the gardens’ main gate where bus 55 and minibus 6 terminate after a painfully slow drive from Esplanade via Howrah.
-Taxis from Shakespeare Sarani charge around ₹180 via the elegant Vidyasagar Setu (Hooghly Suspension Bridge).
+The most touted attraction in the park is the 250-year-old ‘world’s largest banyan tree’.
+That’s a little misleading – the central trunk rotted away in the 1920s, leaving an array of cross-branches and linked aerial roots that collectively look more like a copse than a single tree.
+The banyan is five minutes' walk from the park’s Bicentenary Gate on buses 55 and 213, or a 30-minute walk from the main gate where minibuses as well as bus 55 terminate after a painfully slow journey from Esplanade via Howrah.
+Taxis from Shakespeare Sarani charge around ₹200 via the elegant Vidyasagar Setu.